-2018 Chevrolet Impala
+2018 Chevrolet Impala prices and expert review

 The 2018 Chevrolet Impala adds better base equipment this year for good value among full-sizers.

-The 2018 Chevy Impala doesn’t have much in common with its namesake anymore.
+The 2018 Chevy Impala cuts a fine full-size figure, if you're into that sort of thing.
+If you're admiring Avalons and Azeras, and musing a Maxima, we bet the Impala holds some strong appeal, too.

-Today’s car is a comfortable four-door cruiser for four or five adults, easy on gas, relatively fun to drive, and modestly handsome—it’s predecessor certainly was none of those things.
+With the latest Impala, Chevy offers a comfortable four-door cruiser for four or five adults that's easy on gas, relatively fun to drive, and modestly handsome.
+Its predecessor certainly was none of those things.

-The 2018 Chevrolet Impala earns a 6.8 out of 10 on our overall scale for now.
-Once official fuel economy and crash data are available that score may change, so stay tuned.
+The 2018 Chevrolet Impala earns a 6.7 out of 10 on our overall scale.
 (Read more about how we rate cars.)

 This year’s Impala changes very little from last year’s version, aside from a few new paint schemes and a little more standard equipment across all models, starting with the Chevy Impala LS as base.